ddewaele/ddewaele.github.io/_posts/2016-12-30-http-communication-with-apache-nifi.md

 Where as the ListenHTTP acts as an HTTP server, exposing an HTTP resource for the outside world to consume, The [GetHTTP processor](https://nifi.apache.org/docs/nifi-docs/components/org.apache.nifi.processors.standard.GetHTTP/) is a true client.
 Its job is to connect to an HTTP endpoint, and process the response as a FlowFile so that it can be further pushed upstream.

-In this example we're going to be using the GetHTTP processor to access the Nifi REST API.
+In this example we're going to be using the GetHTTP processor to access the Nifi REST API located at [http://localhost:8080/nifi-api/system-diagnostics](http://localhost:8080/nifi-api/system-diagnostics) .

 ![]({{ site.url }}/assets/images/nifi/http/getHttp-flow.png)